 When the matter of robo-debt is raised, with its tales of widespread and often unintended misery, not to mention plain inefficiency, the minister in question does not hang his head in shame.
 No, he states, in complete denial of the facts, that the system is working.

-We cannot defeat shameless, because a part of society’s regulating behaviours is the ability to reflect on one’s own behaviour, and if it falls short, we must be able to reform ourselves.
+We cannot defeat shameless, because a part of any society’s regulating behaviours is the ability to reflect on one’s own behaviour, and if it falls short, we must be able to recognise where we fell short, and reform ourselves.

 I sometimes wonder when the rot really set in.
-Was it when Peter Reith allowed the use of militarily trained men and guard dogs to break a union on the waterfront, in 1998?
-Was it when John Howard lied about the refugees from the Tampa throwing their children overboard?
+Was it when Peter Reith allowed the use of ex – military men with guard dogs to break a union on the waterfront, in 1998?
+Was it when John Howard lied about the refugees from the Tampa, accusing them of throwing their children overboard?
 It might have been when Australians began approving of the offshore gulags in Manus and Nauru.
+None of these horrible examples, of either lying for personal gain, or using tactics from the 1920s, made anyone resign, let alone hang their heads in shame.

 Whatever the moment, we have certainly got the government we deserve.
 Last week the acting Prime Minister stated that Pacific Island nations facing the loss of their actual homelands would survive, because they could always come here to pick fruit.
-That statement is so ‘off’, on so many levels, and yet the Prime Minister remained silent.
-That was his “Pacific Family” Michael McCormack was speaking of.
+That statement is so ‘off’, on so many levels, and yet Scott Morrison remained silent.
+That was his “Pacific Family” that Michael McCormack was speaking of.
+Never forget that the standard you walk past is the standard you accept.